 Racing’s Occupational Health Service

 Following Debra’s accident, Harriet arranged an assessment for her with an occupational health nurse who recommended physiotherapy treatment.
-Debra was swiftly referred to The Injured Jockey Fund’s Jack Berry House last August where Racing Welfare were able to fund her treatment – initially twice a week for a few weeks and then once a week until November 2019 when she had her last session.
+Debra was swiftly referred to The Injured Jockey Fund’s Jack Berry House where Racing Welfare were able to fund her treatment – initially twice a week for a few weeks and then once a week until she had her last session.